- Can you start the FAFSA and save it in progress?

 - Can I complete the FAFSA and TAP application at the same time?

 Yes!
 You can apply for TAP at the end of the FAFSA on the confirmation page.
-Look for this link, which will take you directly to the TAP online application.
+Provided you listed a NYS College look for this link, which will take you directly to the TAP online application.

 - Why did I fail to link to the TAP application after the FAFSA?

-It could be for a number of reasons; perhaps your net taxable income is too high, you may have not listed your state of residency correctly, or you may have not listed an eligible college located in the State of NY.
-Check your FAFSA answers to verify accuracy.
+It could be for a number of reasons; you may have not listed your state of residency as NYS, or you may have not listed an eligible college located in the State of NY.

 - I missed the TAP link on the FAFSA confirmation page.
 How do I apply for TAP